Human Milk is Magic

 Donor human milk is essential for any baby with a weakened immune system or special dietary needs.

-The American Academy of Pediatrics (AAP) claims breastfeeding and human milk (breast milk) are the reference normative standards for infant feeding and nutrition.
+The American Academy of Pediatrics (AAP) claims breastfeeding and human milk (breast milk) are the gold standard optimal food for infant feeding and nutrition.
 While a parent’s own milk is best for their baby, the U.S. Food and Drug Administration (FDA) recommends that if, after consultation with a healthcare provider, one decides to feed their baby with human milk from another source, they should only use milk from a source that has screened its milk donors and taken other precautions to ensure the safety of its milk.
 In addition, the American Academy of Pediatrics supports milk banking by stating, “If mother’s own milk is unavailable despite significant lactation support, pasteurized donor milk should be used.”

-The United States Breastfeeding Committee (USBC) also states, “In situations where a mother’s own milk is not available to meet her baby’s needs, pasteurized donor human milk is the ideal replacement.
-The use of donor human milk has saved infant lives and positively impacted the health outcomes of countless premature and sick infants through therapy and prevention of disease.”
+The United States Breastfeeding Committee (USBC) also states, “When breastfeeding is not feasible, then human milk feeding is the recommended second choice.
+Banked human milk is recommended to use in medically indicated situations where there is absence or insufficient supply of mother’s own milk.
+The use of donor human milk has saved infant lives and positively impacted the health outcomes of countless premature and sick infants through therapy and prevention of disease, such as in metabolic disorders or allergies.”

 Human milk (breast milk) is best for your baby.
 In addition to containing all the vitamins and nutrients your baby needs in the first six months of life, human milk is packed with disease-fighting substances that protect your baby from illness.
 This protection is unmatched by any formula or commercially-produced product.